|The Charlestown story

 All the land in lots 1 to 7 on the map was sold after the local council has taken some to widen the road, developed for housing.
 Almost all the houses can be seen to follow a similar design, the style favoured in the 1920s with hipped roofs and bay windows.
 New roads - Charlestown Road, Woodend Road, and an extension of existing Egerton Road from the Crescent to meet Woodsmoor Lane.
 The developer of Plot 7 was a Robert Higginbotham, perhaps the man who is recorded at 'Delamere', Frewland Avenue in 1923; he purchased the land from executor George Alfred Downs, uncle of Mrs Kay.

 The picture above was taken in 1928 from Bramhall Lane looking towards Stockport, to show the new widened road layout and the standardised garden walls provided; Woodsmoor Lane forks off to the right.
-Charlestown House has vanished, and one of the new new houses is approaching completion, to become no. 331 Bramhall Lane, which stands on the site of Charlestown House.
+Charlestown House has vanished, and the first of new houses is approaching completion, to become no. 331 Bramhall Lane, which stands on the site of Charlestown House.

 The two shops at 214 and 216 Bramhall Lane, completed early in 1911, are the only buildings (except 'corner shops' on terraces) on Bramhall Lane in Davenport that were actually built for use as shops, rather than being converted from houses.
 Away from the main shopping area, and adjacent to the Jolly Sailor inn, they served the residents of the many houses which had been built in the area.
 The picture above, a detail from a late-1930s (?) postcard, is full of interest.
 The telephone box of the early 'K1' style, and the 'Belisha beacon' which dates the scene to after 1934; 'zebra' stripes, a later addition, are not present.
 The two shops were not equal in size, with no. 214 being larger even before its later extension.